 The buy-and-hold investor has a higher total return if interest rates rise and a lower total return if rates fall.
 When interest rates rise, duration measures the immediate drop in value or price.
 Then, as time passes, the bond price is “pulled to par.”
 At some point in the lifetime of the bond, those two effects offset each other, and the gain on reinvested coupons is equal to the loss on the sale of the bond.
 That point is the Macaulay duration statistic.

-- Inv_Hor > Mac_Dur; coupon reinvestment risk dominates market price risk.
-Investor’s risk is to lower interest rates.
+- When the investment horizon is greater than the Macaulay duration of a bond, coupon reinvestment risk dominates market price risk.
+The investor’s risk is to lower interest rates.
+The duration gap is negative.

 Assume that an investor plans to retire in 10 years.
 The investor buys a newly issued, 10-year, 8% annual coupon payment bond.
 Macaulay duration is 8.6 years.
 What is the duration gap at the time of purchase?